DeskFlex

 Flexible arrangements work best for small businesses with fewer than one hundred employees.
 Careful management and schedule planning are needed to ensure structure and office space availability.

-2. Remote-first
+2. Remote-First

 A remote-first hybrid schedule prioritizes remote work but doesn’t necessarily eliminate on-site work.